We have a variety of organizations that involve parents and school staff.

 The school is responsible for training and providing appropriate support to all ELAC members.
 By doing so, ELAC members will be well-informed and thus be able to communicate meaningful input and advice to the school about its efforts to educate English Learners.

-If you'd like to get involved in the ELAC, contact the office.
-For DLAC information click here.
+If you'd like to get involved in the ELAC, or learn more about programs for English Language Learners, contact the school's main office: 619-652-4500.

 Site Governance Team